LIVE

 IPO investing carries several unique risks: (1) Limited financial history — companies going public often have a short operational track record; (2) Overvaluation risk — IPOs can be priced aggressively; (3) Post-listing volatility — shares can fall sharply below the issue price after listing; (4) Lock-in for promoters — large insider selling after lock-in expiry can depress prices.
 Investing in IPOs should be based on fundamental analysis, not just GMP or listing gain expectations.

-GMP & Grey Market(4 questions)
+GMP & Grey Market(3 questions)

-What is GMP in IPO?
+What is GMP (Grey Market Premium)?

-What is Kostak in IPO?
+What is Kostak Rate?

-Allotment(7 questions)
+Allotment(5 questions)

-How is IPO allotment done?
+How is IPO allotment done for retail investors?

-How do I check my IPO allotment status?
+How do I check IPO allotment status?

-When do IPO shares get credited after allotment?
+When are IPO shares credited to Demat?

 What happens if my IPO application is not allotted?